Plastic waste is a prominent issue in our society.

-Recycling plastic toys
+Upcycling plastic toys

-Plastic is the material of which the majority of babies' and kids' toys are made of.
-A huge amount of plastic, that is valued about 15 times higher than the plastic used for food packaging.
-Additionally, toys have a very short lifecycle and are often not recycled.
+Toys have generally a very short lifecycle and are often not recycled.
+A huge amount of plastic, that is valued about 15 times higher than the plastic used for food packaging!

 And here is the full collection: Kiwi the container, Charlie the chair, Luisa the table and Rhino the lamp.
 Aren’t they adorable?

-Recycling plastic waste
+Upcycling all plastic waste

-Trashpresso is the first movable recycling plant that transforms plastic waste into tiles using solar energy.
+Trashpresso is the first movable recycling plant that transforms plastic waste into tiles using solar energy!

-It’s been nice to see that a company that has chosen plastic as its main raw material is also interested in this topic!
+It’s been great to see that Kartell – a company that has chosen plastic as its signature raw material – is also interested in this topic!

 More about Bio chair in this interview to Antonio Citterio and Claudio Luti (CEO of Kartell). (opened in a new window/tab)